 President Bill Clinton signed the agreement into law in 1993.

-For other classification systems of national industries you may wish to visit the National Classifications of the United Nations Statistics Division.
+For classification systems of national industries other than our Industry Canada NAICS 2017, you may wish to visit the National Classifications of the United Nations Statistics Division.